kevinajs/hellolambdaschool/README.md

 ```

-My name is:
+My name is: Kevin

-I like to:
+I like to: Play Volleyball

-I'm learning:
+I'm learning: Javascript

 ```

 4. Add a screenshot (.jpg or .png is fine) of a tweet you've altered using Inspect Element in Chrome to the project folder.

-4. Push it up to your own repository on Github (don't try to override the original).
+5. Push it up to your own repository on Github (don't try to override the original).

 ## Task Two ##